Jack Welch, former GE CEO, is dead

 "That provided a cookie jar.
 But it was a diversion that many European industrial giants didn't get distracted with," said Sonnenfeld.

+Welch became the leading proponent of the business theory known as "Six Sigma," the push to constantly improve the way business is conducted at a company.

+And under his theory, any business unit that was not either the leader or No. 2 in its market should be fixed, sold or closed.
+And it also called for managers at the business to be ranked, and those at the bottom of the ranking to be cut loose.

-Welch was also dubbed "Neutron Jack," as he became known for shedding both divisions and individual managers who he believed were not performing at a sufficient level.
+By following those rules, Welch became known as "Neutron Jack," as he shed both divisions and individual managers who he believed were not performing at a sufficient level.
 His first year as CEO in 1981, he sold close to 100 businesses, said Sonnenfeld.

-The first thing he did was reverse what to that point had been the biggest acquisition in GE history, its $2 billion purchase of Utah International, Sonnenfeld said.
+The first thing he did was reverse what been the biggest deal in GE history, its $2 billion merger with mining company Utah International in 1976, Sonnenfeld said.
+It was the nation's largest merger at the time.

+Welch also had his critics while he was CEO, who accused GE of manipulating or managing its earnings to smooth out results, timing when certain gains or losses might be reported.
+Throughout Welch's time as CEO GE reported nothing but steady earnings growth that met or beat forecasts, even when external economic factors created much more uneven results at its competitors.

+GE eventually faced accusations from the Securities and Exchange Commission in 2009 that it improperly manipulated results.
+It settled those charges, paying a $50 million fine.
+But it did not admit wrongdoing, and the results included in the settlement were reported after Welch had left the company.

 Related Content